auth0/Auth0.Android/README.md

 ## FAQ

+* Why is the Android Lint _error_ `'InvalidPackage'` considered a _warning_?

-A bug _may_ appear when trying to `build` the project, regarding an `invalid package` on the `okio` dependency.
-This can be fixed by adding in the module `build.gradle` file the following statement:
+When building the project with `build`, an error appeared regarding an `invalid package` on the `okio` dependency.
+This snippet is in the `build.gradle` file so that the build runs fine:

 ```gradle
 android {